log-oscon/wpstatuscake/README.md

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Navigate to the 'Upload' area
-3. Select `statuscake-for-wp.zip` from your computer
+3. Select `wpstatuscake.zip` from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard

 ### Using FTP ###

-1. Download `statuscake-for-wp.zip`
+1. Download `wpstatuscake.zip`
-2. Extract the `statuscake-for-wp` directory to your computer
+2. Extract the `wpstatuscake` directory to your computer
-3. Upload the `statuscake-for-wp` directory to the `/wp-content/plugins/` directory
+3. Upload the `wpstatuscake` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard